 For example, we recently polled our mystery shoppers about their back-to-school shopping preference.
 The majority will begin buying in early August, with 68 percent using an online channel—either for researching or purchasing.
 The reasons why included price comparison, ease of shopping, wider selection, and free shipping.

-With this in mind, brands and retailers today can craft their shopper marketing processes to promote these consumer values and demonstrate how seamless and easy the user experience is across multiple channels.
+With this in mind, marketers today can craft their approaches to promote these consumer values and demonstrate how seamless and easy the user experience is across multiple channels.

 Brands and retailers also use shopper insights to influence their decisions, tracking everything from psychological pricing ($1.99 instead of $2.00) to promotions and product perception.